Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Introduction

 We study the invariants virtually counting the configurations of a number of points and a vector bundle supported on the members of a system of divisors inside a nonsingular threefold.
-One of our motivations is that these invariants have been studied by the physicists \cite{a78,a95,a100} as a set of supersymmetric BPS invariants associated to D4-D2-D0 systems.
-By string theoretic considerations the generating series of these invariants are expected to be modular.
+One of our motivations is that these invariants have been studied by the physicists \cite{DM07,a78,a95,a100, a136} as a set of supersymmetric BPS invariants associated to D4-D2-D0 systems.
+By S-duality conjecture, the generating series of these invariants are expected to be modular.

-In this paper we interpret these invariants by means of the moduli spaces of pure coherent sheaves with 2-dimensional support inside a smooth threefold $X$.
-Another motivation for considering pure 2-dimensional sheaves is to find a sheaf-theoretic analogue of the formulas proven in \cite{a90} that relate the Gromov-Witten invariants of a threefold to the Gromov-Witten invariants of a system of its divisors.
+In this paper we interpret these invariants by means of the moduli spaces of Gieseker stable coherent sheaves with 2-dimensional support inside a nonsingular threefold $X$.
+Another motivation for considering these moduli spaces is to find a sheaf-theoretic analog of the formulas proven in \cite{a90} that relate the Gromov-Witten invariants of a threefold to the Gromov-Witten invariants of a system of its divisors.

-Purity of a 2-dimensional coherent sheaf $\F$ means that all the nonzero subsheaves of $\F$ have 2-dimensional supports.
-To construct a moduli space for the pure sheaves one needs a notion of stability.
-For a pure sheaf $\F$ on a polarized variety $(X,\O(1))$, the Hilbert polynomial is defined to be $P_{\F}(m)=\chi(X,\F(m))$, and the reduced Hilbert polynomial of $\F$ is defined by $\F$ is called Gieseker semistable if for any subsheaf $\G \subset \F$ we have $p_\G(m) \le p_\F(m)$ for $m\gg 0$. $\F$ is called Gieseker stable if the equality never holds for any proper subsheaf $\G$.

-Suppose now that $\M$ is a proper moduli space of Gieseker stable sheaves $\F$ with fixed Hilbert polynomial $P$. $\M$ is usually singular and may have several components with different dimensions.
-To define (deformation invariant) invariants as \emph{integration} over $\M$ we need to have a \emph{virtual fundamental class} of the moduli space constructed by means of a \emph{perfect obstruction theory} on $\M$.
-This can be obtained by studying the deformations and obstructions of the stable sheaves \cite{a2,a14,a20,a10}.
-One of the richest examples of a case that the moduli space of sheaves over the threefold $X$ admits a perfect obstruction theory is the moduli space of ideal sheaves of 1-dimensional subschemes in $X$ which can be identified with a component of the Hilbert scheme of curves in $X$ (\cite{a15,a20}).
-These invariants (MNOP invariants) conjecturally determine all the Gromov-Witten invariants of $X$ (see \cite{a15}).
-Neither MNOP invariants nor the Gromov-Witten invariants are expected to have modular properties for general $X$.

-Let $X$ be a smooth projective threefold over $\CC$ with a fixed polarization $L$.
-Let $P(m)$ be a degree 2 polynomial.
-We consider the moduli space $\M=\M(X; P)$ of Gieseker semistable sheaves with Hilbert polynomial $P$.
-By the assumption on the degree of $P$, the support of any $\CC$-point of $\M$ is 2-dimensional.
-It is proven in \cite{a20} that $\M$ admits a perfect obstruction theory if the following conditions are true: \begin{itemize} \item There are no strictly semistable sheaves with Hilbert polynomial $P$. \item $\ext^3(\F,\F)_0=0$ for any stable sheaves with Hilbert polynomial $P$ (the index $0$ indicates the trace free part of $\ext^3(\F,\F)$).
-For stable sheaves on any threefold with effective anti-canonical bundle this condition is satisfied by Serre duality.